carlossegurag/VSD-MOEA/README.md

 - Joel Chacón Castillo

 *COMPILATION*
 The current version only works with linux enviroments.

-T To compile in the directory "Code" run the following:
+In the directory "Code" run the following:

 ./make